Growing Spinach In Containers:

 - Enrich the potting soil with organic time-based fertilizer or compost or well-rotted manure.
 This will provide nutrients constantly and slowly in the required quantities.

 - You can also feed the plant with fish emulsion, compost, or manure tea during the growing period, organic feed is good for human consumption.

 - Instead of granular fertilizer during planting, you can also fertilize the plant with a balanced liquid fertilizer throughout the growing period.

 Spinach needs mulching.
 Mulch the plants with organic matter the helps to retain moisture for long periods.

 Pests and Diseases in Growing Spinach In Containers:

-- Spinach grown in a container is not much affected by pests and easy control.
+- Spinach grown in a container is not much affected by pests and easy to control.

-- Common pests that affect spinach are leaf-eating insects like slugs, caterpillars and some common garden pests like aphids.
-Use organic pesticide to protect plants from leaf-eating pests.
+- Common pests that affect spinach are leaf-eating insects like slugs, caterpillars, and some common garden pests like aphids.
+Use organic pesticides to protect plants from leaf-eating pests.